 Existing stormwater facilities in Mason County include both natural (streams) and manmade (pipeline) collection and conveyance systems.
-Storm drainage and flooding problems have increased in Mason County as a result of rapid residential and commercial development.
+The existing systems generally handle runoff from County Roads.
+The County currently has no stormwater plan or utility.
+Stormwater is managed primarily through onsite control measures.

 Increases in the amount of impervious surfaces, such as rooftops, roads, driveways, and buildings, cause increased stormwater runoff.
 Forestry practices, such as logging, new roads, and construction, also increase runoff and downstream sedimentation.

-The County currently has no stormwater plan or utility.
-Stormwater is managed primarily through onsite control measures.
+Storm water runoff, erosion, sedimentation, and flooding problems will likely increase in Mason County as a result of residential and commercial development, particularly in the designated urban growth areas.

-As an important step in developing adequate stormwater control, Mason County has adopted a Stormwater Management Ordinance.
-This ordinance adopts by reference the latest edition of the Washington State Department of Ecology's Stormwater Management Manual, with the exception of the Minimum Requirements chapter, for use in designing best management practices (BMPs) for new development and other improvements.
+Mason County has adopted a Stormwater Management Ordinance (Mason County Code Section 14.48).
+This ordinance adopts by reference the 1992 edition of the Washington State Department of Ecology's Stormwater Management Manual, with the exception of the Minimum Requirements chapter, for use in designing best management practices (BMPs) for new development and other improvements.
 The ordinance defines specific minimum requirements and other approval standards for development on all ranges of parcel sizes.